 As the year 2020 comes to a close, it will be interesting to see what the labor market will be like in the new year as we continue to battle the ongoing health crisis.

 The economy literally shut down since March, causing a wave of job loss.
-But as the economy starts to open back up, we’re seeing a surge in jobs and a drop in unemployment rates.
-The jobless rate dropped to 11.1% in June from 13.3% the month before.
+But by June, the jobless rate dropped to 11.1% from 13.3% the month before.

 This is a much different picture than what was expected.
 Over 31 million Americans were on unemployment mid-month, and new waves of COVID-19 cases sprung up, prompting experts to expect a labor market setback going forward.

 The weaker-than-expected data has moved Wall Street investors away from stock markets in favor of the relative safety of bond markets, a market which includes the one for mortgage-backed bonds.
 When mortgage-backed bonds are in demand like this, it helps to push down mortgage rates nationwide.

 Mortgage rates are expected to make new lows this week, in part, because of U.S. employment weakness.
 Should this year’s jobs market rebound like in 2011, though, look for mortgage rates to climb back shortly.